555redoy555/Ture-clinte/README.md

 -   A user can directly make an account or login using google account.
 -   Once the user logs in he'll see his profile picture or username on the header.

-## Product detail

--   If the user clicks on the buy now button of a product then will be directed to the details page.
--   From the details page user can view more information and can place order.
--   The system automatically takes username and email from the login system.
--   The user have to give address and phone number to place the order.

 ## User controls